-Orna Naftali is Senior Lecturer and Chair of the Department of Asian Studies.
-Her research focuses on childhood, youth, and education; gender and the family; science and subjectivity; national identity, militarism, and the nation-state; as well as youth legal consciousness in modern and contemporary China.
+Orna Naftali is Senior Lecturer at the Department of Asian Studies.
+Her research focuses on childhood, youth, and education; gender, sexuality, and the family; science and subjectivity; national identity, militarism, and the nation-state; as well as youth legal consciousness in modern and contemporary China.

 Dr. Naftali obtained a BA in East Asian Studies at the Hebrew University of Jerusalem; an MA in Culture Research at Tel Aviv University; and a PhD in Cultural Anthropology at the University of California, Santa Barbara (UCSB).
 She has published extensively on issues such as the globalization of Chinese education; nationalism and militarism in PRC schools and popular culture; the emergence of new conceptualizations of privacy and subjectivity in China; the rise of child psychology in contemporary urban China; and the development of a new Chinese discourse on children's rights and children's citizenship, a topic which was also the focus of her first book, Children, Rights, and Modernity in China: Raising Self-Governing Citizens (Palgrave Macmillan, 2014).